Measles

 - If a suspect case is determined to have high likelihood for measles (including symptoms clinically compatible with measles, a likely exposure to measles, and is susceptible to measles):

-- Obtain appropriate diagnostic specimens (blood and respiratory specimens) and immediately arrange testing with a CDPHE VPD epidemiologist.
-See Laboratory Testing Recommendations section.
+- Obtain appropriate diagnostic specimens (respiratory and blood specimens) and immediately arrange testing with a CDPHE VPD epidemiologist.
+See how to test for measles at CDPHE.

 - Household members (significant others, children, dependents, etc.).